 Item 15.
-Exhibits, Consolidated Financial Statement Schedules.
+Exhibits, Financial Statement Schedules.

 - (a) Documents Filed.
-The following documents are filed as part of this Annual Report on Form 10-K/A: - (1) Consolidated Financial Statements.
+The following documents are filed as part of this Annual Report on Form 10-K: - (1) Financial Statements.
 The Consolidated Financial Statements of Kiora Pharmaceuticals, Inc. and its subsidiaries filed under this Item 15:

-Page Index to Consolidated Financial Statements F-1 Report of Independent Registered Public Accounting Firm, EisnerAmper LLP, New York, New York F-2 Consolidated Balance Sheets as of December 31, 2021 and 2020 (As Restated) F-4 Consolidated Statements of Operations and Comprehensive Loss for the Years Ended December 31, 2021 and 2020 (As Restated) F-5 Consolidated Statements of Stockholders' Equity for the Years Ended December 31, 2021 and 2020 (As Restated) F-6 Consolidated Statements of Cash Flows for the Years Ended December 31, 2021 and 2020 (As Restated) F-8 Notes to Consolidated Financial Statements (As Restated) F-9
+Page Index to Consolidated Financial Statements F-1 Report of Independent Registered Public Accounting Firm, EisnerAmper LLP, New York, New York F-2 Consolidated Balance Sheets as of December 31, 2021 and 2020 F-4 Consolidated Statements of Operations and Comprehensive Loss for the Years Ended December 31, 2021 and 2020 F-5 Consolidated Statements of Stockholders' Equity for the Years Ended December 31, 2021 and 2020 F-6 Consolidated Statements of Cash Flows for the Years Ended December 31, 2021 and 2020 F-8 Notes to Consolidated Financial Statements F-9

-- (2) Consolidated Financial Statement Schedules: None.
-Consolidated financial statement schedules have been omitted since the required information is included in our Consolidated Financial Statements contained elsewhere in this Annual Report on Form 10-K/A. - (3) Exhibits.
-The exhibits listed in the accompanying Exhibit Index are filed as a part of this Annual Report on Form 10-K/A. - (b) Exhibits: The exhibits listed in the accompanying Exhibit Index are filed as a part of this Annual Report on Form 10-K/A. - (c) Separate Consolidated Financial Statements and Schedules: None.
-Consolidated financial statement schedules have been omitted since the required information is included in our Consolidated Financial Statements contained elsewhere in this Annual Report on Form 10-K/A.
+- (2) Financial Statement Schedules: None.
+Financial statement schedules have been omitted since the required information is included in our Consolidated Financial Statements contained elsewhere in this Annual Report on Form 10-K. - (3) Exhibits.
+The exhibits listed in the accompanying Exhibit Index are filed as a part of this Annual Report on Form 10-K. - (b) Exhibits: The exhibits listed in the accompanying Exhibit Index are filed as a part of this Annual Report on Form 10-K. - (c) Separate Financial Statements and Schedules: None.
+Financial statement schedules have been omitted since the required information is included in our Consolidated Financial Statements contained elsewhere in this Annual Report on Form 10-K.